Generalized Multiple Importance Sampling: Variance Analysis of the Schemes

 \begin{theorem} For any target distribution $\pi(\x)$, any square integrable function $g$, and any set of proposal densities $\{ q_n(\x) \}_{n=1}^2$ such that the variance of the corresponding MIS estimators is finite, {

 } \end{theorem} \emph{\textbf{Proof:}} See Appendix \ref{sec_appendix_var_t2}.

 First, let us note that the scheme \texttt{N3} outperforms (in terms of the variance) any other MIS scheme in the literature that we are aware of.
 Moreover, for $N=2$, it also outperforms the other novel schemes $\texttt{R2}$ and $\texttt{N2}$.
 While the MIS schemes \texttt{R2} and \texttt{N2} do not appear in Theorem \ref{theorem_1}, we hypothesize that the conclusions of Theorem \ref{theorem_2} might be extended to $N>2$.
 The intuitive reason is that, regardless of $N$, both methods partially reduce the variance of the estimators by placing more than one proposal at the denominator of some or all the weights.
+A possible interpretation of the superiority of $\Nc$ is that it uses the whole mixture at the denominator of each weight, thus providing an exchange of information between all the proposals.
+This exchange of information is essential in multimodal scenarios, where the whole set of proposals, seen as a mixture, should mimic the whole target, but each proposal should adapt locally to the target.
+Since the variance of the IS weight depends on the mismatch of the target (numerator) w.r.t. the proposal (denominator), the use of the whole mixture in the denominator reduces the variance of the weight in general, and therefore, also the variance of the estimator (see the variance analysis in Appendix \ref{sec_appendix_variance}).
+The scheme $\Nc$ goes a step further w.r.t. $\Rc$, drawing deterministically one sample from each mixand of $\psi(\x)$, which can be seen as drawing $N$ samples from the mixture $\psi(\x)$ with a modified version of stratified sampling, a well-known variance reduction technique (see Appendix \ref{sec_further_obs} and \cite[Section 9.12]{Owen13}), which is also related to the residual resampling.

-The variance analysis of $\tilde{I}$ in Eq. \eqref{eq_IS_estimator_norm} implies a ratio of dependent r.v.'s, and therefore, it cannot be performed without resorting to an approximation, e.g., by means of a Taylor expansion as it is performed in \citep{Kong92,Kong94,Owen13}.
+The variance analysis of the self-normalized estimator $\tilde{I}$ in Eq. \eqref{eq_IS_estimator_norm} implies a ratio of dependent r.v.'s, and therefore, it cannot be performed without resorting to an approximation, e.g., by means of a Taylor expansion as it is performed in \citep{Kong92,Kong94,Owen13}.
 In this case, the bias of $\tilde{I}$ is usually considered negligible compared to the variance for large $N$.
 With this approximation, the variance depends on the variances of the numerator (which is a scaled version of $\hat{I}$), the variance of $\hat Z$, and the covariance of both.
-Therefore, although we prove several relations in terms of the variance for $\hat{I}$ and $\hat Z$, the same conclusions for the normalized estimator $\hat{I}_{\text{MIS}}$ cannot strictly be proved in the general case.
+Therefore, the variance results that we have proved above for $\hat{I}$ and $\hat Z$, cannot be directly extrapolated for $\tilde{I}$.
 However, it is reasonable to assume that methods that reduce the variance of $\hat{I}$ and $\hat Z$, in general will also reduce the variance of $\tilde{I}$.
 In Section \ref{sec_results}, this hypothesis is reinforced by means of numerical simulations.
+Therefore, \texttt{N3} should always be used whenever possible (it requires extra proposal evaluations).
+See a detailed discussion in Section \ref{sec:applyingMIS}.